niravnmore/softskills_assignment/README.md

 3. Control - Keep your control.
 Do not get washed away by emotions.

 The sandwich technique can be implemented while denying someone.
-First, you need to tell them politely you are able to understand their situation of problem.
-Next, you can say a clear no along with the reason of your denial.
+First, you need to tell them politely that you are able to understand their situation.
+Next, you can say a clear no along with the reason for your denial.
 Further, you may provide the person with another alternative.

 ## Campus to Corporate

 ### Transition from Campus to Corporate

 - It is a transformation of an individual from a student lifestyle to a lifestyle of a working professional.
-- It is about understanding the do's and dont's of a corporate lifestyle in order to gain success in a profession.
+- It is about understanding the do's and don'ts of a corporate lifestyle in order to gain success in a profession.

 ### Skills to Emphasize Personal Brand